Climate and Nature Bill: Bill 304

-Bill 192
+2023–2024 session: Bill 192

-In the 2023–2024 session, Alex Sobel tabled an amendment to Charles III's first King's Speech, regretting the lack of the bill.
-The amendment was supported by 42 MPs from across the Green, Liberal Democrat, Plaid Cymru, SDLP, Alliance and Labour parties—including George Howarth (Labour).
+In the 2023–2024 session, Alex Sobel (Labour/Co-op) tabled an amendment to Charles III's first King's Speech, regretting the lack of the bill.
+The amendment was supported by 42 MPs from across the Green, Lib Dem, Plaid Cymru, SDLP, Alliance and Labour parties—including George Howarth (Labour).

-In the same session, Alex Sobel (Labour/Co-op) presented the bill on 21 March 2024.
+In the same session, Sobel presented the bill on 21 March 2024.
 Its co-sponsors were Caroline Lucas (Green), Ed Davey (Lib Dem), Colum Eastwood (SDLP) Brendan O'Hara (SNP), Olivia Blake (Labour), Peter Bottomley (Conservative), Daisy Cooper (Lib Dem), Clive Lewis (Labour), Stephen Farry (Alliance), Alison Thewliss (SNP) and Derek Thomas (Conservative).
 Writing in the Big Issue, Sobel said:It's clear that we urgently need a new plan.
-One that brings people from different walks of life together—one that locks our international commitments in law—and one that involves citizens in the just transition we need to put us on the path to a zero-carbon, nature-rich future.
-A future of affordable, clean, home-grown energy and greater food security.
+One that brings people from different walks of life together—one that locks our international commitments in law—and one that involves citizens in the just transition we need to put us on the path to a zero carbon, nature rich future.
+A future of affordable, clean, home grown energy and greater food security.
 A future of flourishing wildlife.
 A future of cleaner air, green jobs and more prosperous communities.
-I'm proud to sponsor a private member's bill that would bring this about.
+I'm proud to sponsor [the] bill that would bring this about.

 2024–2029 Parliament

-First Reading
+First reading

-In the current session of the 2024–2029 Parliament, Roz Savage (Lib Dem) introduced the bill (Bill 14) on 16 October 2024.
-Savage was drawn third in the 2024 private members' bill ballot and, unlike earlier presentations of the bill, was offered priority parliamentary time for the bill to progress.
+In the first session of the 2024–2029 Parliament, Roz Savage (Lib Dem) introduced the bill (Bill 14) on 16 October 2024.
+She was drawn third in the 2024 private members' bill ballot and, unlike earlier introductions of the bill, was offered priority parliamentary time for the bill to progress.

-The bill's co-sponsors are Carla Denyer (Green), Clive Lewis (Labour), Simon Opher (Labour), Nadia Whittome (Labour), Olivia Blake (Labour), Alex Sobel (Labour/Co-op), Roger Gale (Conservative), Simon Hoare (Conservative), Pippa Heylings (Lib Dem), Kirsty Blackman (SNP) and Llinos Medi (Plaid Cymru).
+The bill's co-sponsors were Carla Denyer (Green), Clive Lewis (Labour), Simon Opher (Labour), Nadia Whittome (Labour), Olivia Blake (Labour), Alex Sobel (Labour/Co-op), Roger Gale (Conservative), Simon Hoare (Conservative), Pippa Heylings (Lib Dem), Kirsty Blackman (SNP) and Llinos Medi (Plaid Cymru).

-Second Reading
+Second reading

 Its second reading took place on 24 January 2025, where MPs from across the parties largely spoke in favour, although some Conservatives did not and—unusually for a sitting Friday—the debate was interrupted for a defence statement.

 During the debate, Savage emphasised the urgency of tackling the climate-nature crisis, citing worsening environmental standards in the UK across the world.
-MPs from the Labour, Conservative, Liberal Democrat and Green parties also contributed, highlighting local impacts, like flooding in Morecambe and species loss in Cannock Chase.
-Savage said:
+Labour, Conservative, Lib Dem and Green MPs also contributed, highlighting local impacts, like flooding in Morecambe and species loss in Cannock Chase.
+Savage also said: